Bø Municipality (Telemark): Name

-The municipality (originally the parish) is named after the old Bø farm (Bœr) since the Old Bø Church was built there.
+The municipality is named after the old Bø prestegjeld.
+The prestegjeld was named after the old Bø farm (Bœr) since the Old Bø Church was built there.
 The name is identical with the word bœr which means "homestead" or "farm".

 Coat of arms

 The coat of arms was granted on 19 February 1988 and it was in use until 1 January 2020 when Bø became part of Midt-Telemark Municipality.
 The official blazon is "Gules, three fiddles Or" (På raud grunn tre gull feler, 2-1).
 This means the arms have a red field (background) and the charge is a set of three fiddles (two over one).
 The charge has a tincture of Or which means it is commonly colored yellow, but if it is made out of metal, then gold is used.
 Bø is historically known for its musical tradition, as well as the production of fiddles (similar to the hardingfele).
 The fiddle was thus chosen as an appropriate symbol for the municipality.
 The arms were designed by Halvor Holtskog, Jr. The municipal flag has the same design as the coat of arms.